Plexi09/Plexi09/README.md

 ### 🚀 About Me

-I'm a passionate developer from France 🇫🇷, focused on creating engaging and efficient websites, Minecraft plugins, and Discord bots.
-My journey in tech is driven by curiosity and a love for open-source software.
+I'm a passionate developer from France 🇫🇷, focused on creating websites, Minecraft plugins, Discord bots and a lot of random stuff.
+I love for open-source software.

 ---